nwcadence/edX-DEV212x-Intro-to-DevOps/docs/Lab1-linux/edX-Dev212x-Lab1-linux.md

 Now you’re going to manage your backlog with Visual Studio Team Services.
 You can read more about account creation and more at [https://www.visualstudio.com/en-us/docs/setup-admin/team-services/connect-to-visual-studio-team-services](https://www.visualstudio.com/en-us/docs/setup-admin/team-services/connect-to-visual-studio-team-services)

+## Setting up an Azure Linux VM for the Labs

+The remainder of the Java/Linux labs require some software such as Docker, Java, Maven and IntelliJ.
+Instead of you having to install and configure all of these programs, we've created an Azure Resource Manager (ARM) template that spins up a VM and runs a script to install and configure everything for you.

+In a browser, navigate to https://github.com/nwcadence/java-dev-vsts and follow the instructions to deploy the VM.
+Once you've successfully remoted into the machine, you can return to the EdX course for the next module.